 Did you know Facebook lets you embed a signup form as an additional tab on your profile?
 Here’s how to do it.

 How can you incorporate a fun quiz into what you sell?
 For example, “what kind of body type are you” quizzes can work well for a nutritionist or weight loss coach.
 Interior designers might offer a “what’s your design style?” type of quiz.
 People love taking fun quizzes and they’ll sign up to get the results.
+Plus, this additional insights you gather from a willing audience will help you with segmentation later when you can tailor your content to their needs.

 14. Use Your Social Media Headers

 LinkedIn, Twitter, Facebook, etc. every social media platform offers header space for your branded graphics.
 Advertise your incentive in your header image and watch your list grow.
+Moreover, it serves as social proof because you or your brand look popular if others read your newsletters.

 15. Create Useful Social Media Posts Designed for Engagement